abhi18av/MastersPrep/coursera-applications.md

 At the moment, I'm in desperate need of means to make a decent living so that I may pursue my dreams and education.

 I need this course on Storytelling to become better as a Creative person, which I've found to be vital part of learning.

+## reasons
+As I've explained above, being unemployed and from a family of modest means, essentially makes courses a luxury for me.
+It's through Coursera that I'm designing my own education with the goal to learn as much as I can.

+Unfortunately, I'm not able to pay for this specialization as of now.
+But, I do wish to give back in terms of translations and community partnership.

+I sincerely wish that Coursera team and the University authorities would consider me worthy of this course.